ksrof/gocolors/README.md

 # gocolors
-Gocolors is a color library for Go (golang), which works along the standard library `fmt` and `log` packages.
+Color library for `Golang` which works along the standard library `fmt` and `log` packages.
 It can render text in a wide variety of colors giving your programs a much more outstanding output.

 ![Gocolors output](https://github.com/ksrof/gocolors/blob/main/images/gocolors_output.png)
 ## Roadmap